 - Want to avoid the summer “brain drain”

 What subjects and grade levels do you teach?

 We work with students in kindergarten through grade 12, in all core subjects, including Reading, Writing, Math, Science, Social Studies and French.
+Many of our tutors are French Immersion teachers.
 We also offer AP/IB tutoring, and can even help with personal statements for university applications!

 Is tutoring one-to-one or with a group?